jdroniou/HArDCore3D-release/documentation/MAINPAGE.md

   - [DDRCore](#ddr) -- Methods (basis functions, discrete spaces and operators) for the Discrete De Rham sequence (DDR).
 This is extended in [LADDRCore](@ref LADDRCore) to cover Lie-algebra valued functions.
 * [Schemes](#schemes) -- List of schemes currently implemented in HArDCore3D.

+A [tutorial](tutorial_scheme.md) describes the principles for implementing a scheme using the HArDCore3D tools.

 <a name="build">
 \section build Build instructions
 </a>

 \subsection buildlib Building the libraries and the schemes

+A template for the main CMakeLists is provided in the repository.
+Copy CMakeLists-template.txt into CMakeLists.txt and edit the later according to your compilation needs.

 To build the libraries and implemented schemes, the minimal requirements are:

 * CMake version 2.6 or above (https://cmake.org/)
 * A C++ compiler that supports the C++14 standard, eg. GCC (https://gcc.gnu.org/) or Clang (https://clang.llvm.org/).
-* Eigen C++ library, version 3.3 or above (http://eigen.tuxfamily.org/)
+* Eigen C++ library, version 3.3 or above (http://eigen.tuxfamily.org/), which needs to be installed using cmake (not by simply copying the header files).
 * The following Boost C++ libraries (http://www.boost.org/): filesystem, program options, timer, chrono.

 Make sure that you have the development version of boost installed.
 On Linux, install `libboost-dev`, `libboost-filesystem-dev`, `libboost-program-options-dev`, `libboost-chrono-dev` and `libboost-timer-dev` from your package manager.

+The provided CMakeLists.txt file should take care of installing these minimal libraries in case they are not found on your system; see INSTALL_NOTES.txt for details.

+The default solver for linear systems is the LU implementation of Eigen, but alternative can easily be selected via the class LinearSolver.
+Some of these alternative (UMFPACK, SUPERLU, Pastix...) require additional libraries, which can be installed by passing the proper arguments to cmake (see INSTALL_NOTES.txt and the provided CMakeLists file).

-The linear systems resulting from the assembled scheme are solved using the BiCGStab implementation of Eigen.
-Alternatives are also provided, but require additional libraries (UMFPACK, SUPERLU, etc.).
-Some schemes have procedures to compute condition numbers of matrices; these require the Spectra library (https://spectralib.org/).
-See the main CMakeLists.txt file for the libraries the code attempts to find, and the 'HINTS' section of individual CMake/*.cmake files for where it tries to find them.
+A couple of schemes have procedures to compute condition numbers of matrices; these require the Spectra library (https://spectralib.org/).

 Once you have installed all of the required dependencies, set up the build directory and generate the build files by running the following from the repository root: